davegallant/rfd.fyi/README.md

 It is hosted at [rfd.fyi](https://rfd.fyi).

-## Environment Variables

-Ensure that an `.env` file is filled in with the appropriate values.

-Example key/values can be found in [example.env](./example.env).

-_Note: that a [honeycomb](https://honeycomb.io/) API key is currently required._

 ## Local Development

 If running locally, ensure that the ENV vars are exported to your shell.